About Recipes for Trouble

-I wrote this when I started an earlier version of this blog, over a decade ago.
+I wrote those words when I started an earlier version of this blog, over a decade ago.

 I ended the blog when my mother died, in 2013.
 She had been my muse, and she was gone.
 So was the writing, for a time.
-Since then, I wrote a food memoir about my culinary relationship with her, called Food Was Her Country: The Memoir of a Queer Daughter.
+Since then, I wrote a food memoir about my culinary relationship with her, called Food Was Her Country: The Memoir of a Queer Daughter, published by Caitlin Press.
 Much of the writing of that book grew out of this blog.

 Since then, there’s been a global pandemic, still raging as I write.
-I’ve been mostly stuck at home for over 3 months.
+I’ve been mostly stuck at home for months on end.
 So have millions.
 Restaurants are closed, radically changing our foodways.
-Those of us with the privilege to have a home, a kitchen, and the resources to buy groceries, have been cooking up a storm.
+Covid has revealed the gaps in our civil society, especially around elder care, food security, and housing Those of us with the privilege to have a home, a kitchen, and the resources to buy groceries, have been cooking differently.
 There is a slow food movement happening in our homes, our gardens, transforming the ways that we think about food.

 There is also a global revolution against police violence and governments’ murderous neglect of BIPOC people.
 There are challenges to systemic racism in policing, but also in many institutions, from universities to theatre companies.